Interfaith Families Jewish Engagement (IFJE)

 Application Requirements & Deadline

-Application deadlines for Master’s Degree and Certificate programs are May 15, 2017 for fall admission and Nov.
+Application deadlines for Master’s Degree and Certificate programs are July 31, 2017 for fall admission and Nov.
 15, 2017 for spring admission.
-Extensions are granted on a case-by-case basis, though financial aid awards may be more limited for late applications.
+Extensions are granted on a case-by-case basis.
 Requirements include:

 - Bachelor's degree from an accredited four-year college or university